openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

   ![click-confirm-submit](images/e2e/form/click-confirm-submit.png)

 - `checkDisableAction`
-  - When some data does not meet the requirements, use the batch operation, an error will pop up.
+  - If some data does not meet the requirements, an error will pop up when using batch operations.
 This function verifies that the data does not meet the operation requirements, and closes the error prompt
-  - Take the locked instance `test/e2e/integration/pages/compute/instance.spec.js` as an example
+  - Take the locked instance as an example: `test/e2e/integration/pages/compute/instance.spec.js`
     - After locking, it no longer supports startup, shutdown, and restart operations

     ```javascript